Occasionally, we have clients email us with what they think is a “silly” question.

 In the summer, depending on the temperature of your house, you may want to skip the sleep sack or blanket all together.
 Babies sleep better in a cooler temperature, approximately 68-70 degrees as do adults.
-For most people (though not me), body temperature drops at night in order to lead to a better night’s sleep.
+For most people, body temperature drops at night in order to lead to a better night’s sleep.
 If your baby’s body temperature doesn’t drop, you should dress him even lighter.

 What Do Toddlers Sleep In and Wear To Bed?